PhilipK/BoilR/configuration.md

 auth_key="<your steamgrid db auth key>" #This value is mandatory if you have steamgrid_db enabled. prefer_animated = false #If true, animated images will be prefered over static images when downloading art.
 ```

+## No Vsync
+BoilR runs with Vsync Enabled, to limit its resource use.
+This can be a problem for some setups that run Linux, Wayland and Nvidia (but not all).
+If BoilR just crashes when you start it, try to add `--no-vsync` as an argument when you launch boilr.